River Cruise in Portugal’s Douro Valley

-After we walked down the stairs in front of the Sanctuary of Our Lake of Remedies, we visited Lamego Cathedral (also known as Our Lady of the Assumption Cathedral) and Museu de Lamego.
+After walking down the stairs in front of the Sanctuary of Our Lake of Remedies, we visited Lamego Cathedral (also known as Our Lady of the Assumption Cathedral) and Museu de Lamego.
 Viking guests are given free admission to the museum.
 We spent about 30 minutes inside the museum.

 We returned to the ship at 12:00 PM for lunch.
-The ship cast off from Régua and made its way down the Douro River to Porto, the final stop on our Portugal river cruise.
+The cruise ship departs from Regua and makes its way down the Douro River to Porto, the final stop on this Portugal river cruise.

 We arrived at Vila Nova de Gaia at 8:00 PM on the Monday.

-Above – walking down the 686 stairs in front of the Sanctuary of Our Lake of Remedies.
+The 686 stairs in front of the Sanctuary of Our Lady of Remedies.

 Douro River Locks

-The Viking Osfrid went up and down 5 different river locks while on our Portugal river cruise.
+The Viking Osfrid went through five different river locks while on this Portugal river cruise.
 This was the first time we passed through locks of this size.
 They are huge!

 We have a few time lapse videos that we will post on our Facebook page soon.
 It’s a very interesting experience.
 We made sure to be on the sundeck every time we passed though one of these impressive river locks on the Douro River.